f5devcentral/f5-bd-sre-demo/sre-usecases/02-blue-green-deployment/README.md

-# Getting Started - SRE Blue-Green Deployment
+# SRE Blue-Green Deployment with F5 and OpenShift
 ## Summary
 The Site Reliability Engineering or SRE demo will be centered around three distinct customer driven use cases.
 This lab will take you through setting up one of the 3 use cases: Bule-Green Deployment  .